mhlow/LAN-web-server/README.md

 Server is on port 3000 by default.

 # !
 This is not secure.
 Do not use this in production or expose it to the internet.
+Importantly, the admin control currently does not have any authentication, so anyone with the link can access it.

 ## Features
 - [x] Serve static files over HTTP